 Undergraduate students

-If you aren't studying a language degree but would still like to experience learning a language at University, you can do so through Languages for All.
+If you aren't studying a language degree but would still like to experience learning a language at the University, you can do so through Languages for All.

-- Guided module choice
+- Optional module choice (for credit)

 All degrees in the UK consist of 120 credits per year.
-At the University of Sheffield, undergraduate modules are typically worth credits in multiples of 10 (i.e. 10 credits, 20 credits per module).
+At the University of Sheffield, undergraduate modules are typically worth credits in multiples of 10 (ie 10 credits, 20 credits per module).
 A student must have 120 credits worth of modules on their record each year.

 How to enrol